-A student will be suspended from the College for one semester-Summer will be considered a semester for online students-if any of the following occur: 74
+A student will be suspended from the College for one semester-Summer will be considered a semester for online students-if any of the following occur:

 - A. The student fails to earn the minimum number of credit hours.
 For the first two semesters, a full-time, first-time freshman must earn at least six credit hours.
-All other full-time students must earn at least eight credit hours each semester. - B. The student fails to meet the standards for satisfactory progress after two semesters on probation as defined above. - C. The student's residential GPA falls below the levels indicated in the following table. - D. Part-time Students: Degree-seeking students who are enrolled part-time (less than 12 credit hours) in traditional or online courses at Sterling College need to maintain a semester residential grade point average of a 2.0 or higher.
-A student who does not meet this requirement will be placed on Academic Probation for the following semester.
-If a student does not make satisfactory academic progress in the following semester, they will be academically suspended from the college for at least one semester.
+All other full-time students must earn at least eight credit hours each semester. - B. The student fails to meet the standards for satisfactory progress after two semesters on probation as defined above. - C. The student's residential GPA falls below the levels indicated in the following table.